 1839: Queen Victoria and Prince Albert were betrothed.
 She proposed to him and confided to her diary: “It was a nervous thing to do, but Albert could not propose to the Queen of England.
 He would never have presumed to take such a liberty.”

 1851: The Great Exhibition at Crystal Palace at London’s Hyde Park closed after five months.

 1895: The first motor show in Britain was held at the Agricultural Showground, Tunbridge Wells.

 1915: HMS Hawke was sunk off the east coast of Scotland by submarine action and more than 400 of her crew perished.

-1917: Spy Mata Hari was shot in Paris, having been found guilty of espionage for the Germans.
+1917: Spy Mata Hari was executed by firing squad in Paris, having been found guilty of espionage for the Germans.

 1928: German dirigible Graf Zeppelin made first commercial flight across Atlantic, landing at Lakehurst, New Jersey, US.